-To perform complicated and powerful data analysis, you need to test various conditions at single point in time.
-The data analysis might require logical tests also within this multiple conditions.
+To perform complicated and powerful data analysis, you need to test various conditions at a single point in time.
+The data analysis might require logical tests also within these multiple conditions.
 For this, you need to perform Excel if statement multiple conditions range that includes various If functions in a single formula.
-Those who use Excel daily are well versed with Excel If statement as it is most-used formula.
-Here you can check various Excel If statement, Nested If, and other If statements and how to use them.
-We have also provided VIDEO TUTORIAL for different If Statements.
+Those who use Excel daily are well versed with Excel If statement as it is the most-used formula.
+Here you can check various Excel If or statement, Nested If, and function excel If statements and how to use them.
+We have also provided a VIDEO TUTORIAL for different If Statements.

 Excel If Statement Multiple Conditions range

 There are various If statement available in Excel.
 You have to know which of the Excel If will work at what condition.
 Here you can check multiple conditions where you can use Excel If statement.

 If you want to test a condition to get two outcomes then you can use this Excel If statement.

 Let’s take an example that met the below-mentioned condition

 - If the score is between 0 to 60, then Grade F

 - If the score is between 61 to 70, then Grade D

 - If the score is between 71 to 80, then Grade C